Differences Between MySQL vs MongoDB

 Conclusion

-Both MySQL vs MongoDB have their own advantages and disadvantages .which one has to use totally depends on our project requirement.
-If we are dealing with the banking system which maintains users’ transactions or legacy system in these cases MySQL selection will be the best choice while in the case of an Internet of things, Mobile, Content Management, analytics MongoDB will be the best choice.
+Both MySQL and MongoDB have advantages and disadvantages, .which one has to use depend on our project requirements.
+If we are dealing with a banking system that maintains users’ transactions or a legacy system, in these cases, MySQL selection will be the best choice while in the case of an Internet of things, Mobile, Content Management, and analytics MongoDB will be the best choice.

 Recommended Articles